(HOME) Station AJ8MH - Marquette, Michigan

 And, that's how it all started...

-[ MARQUETTE, MICHIGAN ] My dad bought me a Hallicrafters SX-140 short-wave receiver in 1961, and after studying a few months, I tested and received my novice amateur radio license with the callsign WN8AQL.
+After studying a few months, I tested and received my novice amateur radio license in the Fall with the call-sign WN8AQL.
 (For some reason, E=I*R didn't relate to anything I was learning in school, but I did manage to get my license.)

-It was a few months before we could afford a transmitter, so I spent many hours listening to and practicing CW (Morse code).
+It was a few months before Dad could afford a transmitter, so I spent many hours listening to and practicing CW (Morse code).
 During this time, I also spent many nights listening to the AM broadcast band, because I found it fascinating to hear stations from all across the country.

 While waiting to purchase a transmitter, I visited our local radio store (Northwest Radio Supply).
 I spent so much time in that store, I could have been mistaken for a store fixture.

 Amateur radio and Boy Scouts seemed closely associated in those days.
-Since three of us were licensed, we would occasionally give amateur radio demonstrations at jamborees.
+Since three of us were licensed, we would occasionally give amateur radio demonstrations at scout jamborees.

-[ MARQUETTE, MICHIGAN ] From 1963 through 1971, I was a busy young man.
-Attending high school, college, socializing, sometimes working two radio station jobs, getting married plus joining the military...I got off-track, so I never advanced in ham radio.
+[ MARQUETTE, MICHIGAN ~ BILOXI, MISSISSIPPI ~ NAKHON PHANOM, THAILAND ] From 1963 through 1971, I was a busy young man.
+I was attending high school, college, socializing, sometimes working two radio station jobs, getting married plus joining the military.
+With so much going on, I got off-track, and I never advanced in ham radio.
 In those days, the novice amateur license was only good for a year and it could not be renewed.
 I did study and test for a commercial radio operator permit, which was required for my job at the radio stations, but I never took the next step in amateur radio until several years later.

 However, I always had a short-wave receiver with me, and listened when I could.
 I sent out reception reports in my spare time and received QSL cards, but that was about it.